 Abbotsbury Castle, Iron Age hill fort in Abbotsbury, England.

 The remains of ancient hut foundations within the enclosure show how people lived and organized their community during the Iron Age.
-Walking through the site gives you a sense of how daily life functioned in this fortified settlement.
+Walking through the site gives a direct sense of how daily life functioned in this fortified settlement.

 The community of curious travelers